 - Fill empty tubes meant for travel toiletries with things like sauce, coffee and oil.

 - Plastic, stackable tubs with lids are excellent storage.
 One for crockery, cups and cutlery and another for cooking gear (pot, knife and chopping board) and oil, pepper, salt and sauces.
-A third with detergent, scrubber, Chux and tea towel and you’ve got the kitchen sink!
+Pack a third container with detergent, scrubber, Chux and tea towel and you’ve got the kitchen sink.

 - Pack strong plastic bags for rubbish.

-Remember fresh air and a campfire meal makes everything better, so get out there and get cooking!
-Happy camping everyone!
+Fresh air and a campfire meal makes everything better, so get out there and get cooking.